brandon-kohn/simulation_toolkit/README.md

     -lpoly2tri
     -lgtest
     -lgmock
+    -lcds
+    -ljunction
+    -lturf
     //!
 NOTE: Append a 'd' to the library name for libraries compiled against the debug c-runtime.
+CDS uses '_d'.

 ##### To run stk tests (slow):